 available for research online

-in the Archival
+in the Online Catalog.

 Oral history and research interviews add richness in detail and information to the textual records of Congress.
 Oral histories add to our understanding of Congress's patterns and traditions and our familiarity with Congressional heroes, triumphs, and failures.
 Interviews also provide entree to the many important but never documented decisions and actions taken throughout the legislative process.
 Through this combination of records and interviews, the Center's researchers can obtain the fullest and most detailed documentation of how the legislative process actually works.

 Histories and Research

 for Legislative Archives